MDMB-4en-PINACA

 MDMB-4en-PINACA (also incorrectly known as 5-CL-ADB-A) is an indazole-based synthetic cannabinoid that has been sold online as a designer drug.
+MDMB-4en-PINACA was first identified in Europe in 2017.
 In 2021, MDMB-4en-PINACA was the most common synthetic cannabinoid identified by the Drug Enforcement Administration in the United States.
 MDMB-4en-PINACA differs from 5F-MDMB-PINACA due to replacement of 5-fluoropentyl with a pent-4-ene moiety (4-en).

-It acts as a potent agonist of the CB1 receptor with an EC50 value of 2.47 nM.
+Etymology

+MDMB-4en-PINACA partially follows the cannabinoid naming scheme of LinkedGroup–TailChain–Core–Linker, where: